amcz/hysplit_metdata/README.md

 for command line options run with --help <br>
 The program will write a file called new_era52arl.cfg.
 This file can be used as an input into the era52arl conversion program.
 It should be renamed  era52arl.cfg  to be read automatically by the program.
+Currently era52arl can only convert data on pressure levels.
+There are plans to add capability to convert data on the model levels.

 # installing cdsapi
 https://cds.climate.copernicus.eu/api-how-to
 You will need to create an account with Copernicus Data Service to receive an api key.
+The api key must be stored in $HOME/.cdsapirc

 # hysplit_metdata uses the ecmwf-api
 # Installing ecmwfapi module